1F24DCA/ovpnsh/README.md

 I referenced this site when make shell scripts: https://www.digitalocean.com/community/tutorials/how-to-set-up-an-openvpn-server-on-ubuntu-18-04

+this shell scripts is useful at toolkid's DDoS attack when you playing games using P2P connection.

 # Usage:
 1. buy new server (I recommend cloud service like AWS Lightsail)
 &nbsp;- when you select OS, please select Ubuntu. my shell script only works in Ubuntu